 5.1 Main results

-We have explored longitudinal association between the material, psycho-social and behavioural determinants and three multimorbidity outcomes in an English population of people aged 50 years or older.
+Our results originate from a representative sample of an English population, hence they can be generalized for England.
+We have explored longitudinal association between the material, psycho-social and behavioural determinants and measures of multimorbidity and multiple functional limitation in an English population of people aged 50 years or older.
 We found a consistent association between the outcome measures and the levels of household wealth, the sense of control over one’s life, physical activity and loneliness.
-The relationship with smoking and alcohol consumption was not linear but complex, Multiple functional limitation and complex multimorbidity captured larger inequalities than basic multimorbidity.
+The relationship with smoking and alcohol consumption indicated possible health selection, where individuals were actively regulating their health behaviours.
+Multiple functional limitation and complex multimorbidity captured larger inequalities than basic multimorbidity.

 5.2 Interpretation

 We present evidence that a variety of material, psycho-social and behavioural determinants are to varying extents related to basic multimorbidity, complex multimorbidity and multiple functional limitations.
-We found consistent inequalities in multimorbidity and functional limitation across the levels of household wealth, the sense of control over one’s life, physical activity and loneliness.
+We found consistent inequalities in multimorbidity and multiple functional limitation across the levels of household wealth, the sense of control over one’s life, physical activity and loneliness.
 These inequalities appeared larger when measured as multiple functional limitation and complex multimorbidity than basic multimorbidity.
 Our results suggest that solely materialist models of multimorbidity at older age are insufficient as behavioural and psycho-social factors play an important role.
 Behavioural patterns in smoking and alcohol consumption suggest that while health inequality accumulates during the life course, psycho-social resources and active human agency also contribute to shaping the population health profiles.

 Among material determinants the strongest health disparities were captured by household wealth.
-Compared to the population group with the highest wealth, those with the lowest wealth had 47% higher odds of basic MM, 73% higher odds of complex MM and 91% higher odds of multiple functional limitations.
+Compared to the population group with the highest wealth, those with the lowest wealth had 47% higher odds of basic MM, 73% higher odds of complex MM and 90% higher odds of ten or more functional limitations.
 The stark disparities support the evidence that the amount of available household wealth or assets constrains individuals’ consumption choices on quality of housing, usable outdoor space, type of residential area or quality of health care (Joseph Rowntree Foundation, 2014).
 Savings also act as a buffer against unexpected loss of income due to ill health in later life thus reducing the exposure to stress.
-We observed that individuals with the lowest subjective social status had 14% larger odds of having basic MM, 20% larger odds of having complex MM and 35% larger odds of having multiple functional limitations than those with the top SSS.
+We observed that individuals with the lowest subjective social status had 14% larger odds of having basic MM, 20% larger odds of having complex MM and 37% larger odds of having ten or more functional limitations than those with the top SSS.
 These differences might reflect two-way effects: a very low subjective perception of one’s status contributes to worse health but having more complex issues (with simultaneously affected body systems and limited in everyday lives) additionally reinforces the negative rating of individual status (O’Brien, Wyke and Watt, 2014).

-Occupational status was weakly associated with basic MM and MFLs and educational qualifications were weakly related to MFLs.
+Occupational status was weakly associated with basic MM and MFL10+ and educational qualifications were weakly related to MFL10+.
 In comparison to the measure of household wealth which reflects a process of life-long accumulation, the indicators of education and occupation reflect periods of time from a more distant past.
 This might explain stronger and more consistent effect of household wealth and suggest that it is a better indicator of an older person’s status (Adena and Myck, 2014, McGovern and Nazroo, 2015).